2023 NBA Finals: Celebration

-Following the Nuggets win, a parade from Union Station to Civic Center Park in Denver was scheduled for 10 a.m. on June 15, with a pre-parade rally an hour before the parade.
-The parade was planned to emulate the celebration which followed the 2022 Stanley Cup Finals victory by the Colorado Avalanche.
+Following the Nuggets' win, a parade from Union Station to Civic Center Park in Denver was scheduled for 10 a.m. on June 15, with a pre-parade rally an hour before the parade.
+The parade was planned to emulate the celebration which followed the 2022 Stanley Cup Final victory by the Colorado Avalanche.

 During the celebrations in downtown Denver immediately following the Nuggets championship win, there were two shootings that resulted in at least eleven people being shot, including one suspect.
 On the 2000 block of Market Street, the Denver Police Department said nine victims were identified as injured, with an injured suspect located nearby, all with gunshot wounds.
 Another shooting was reported on 17th Street and Blake Street, with Denver police reporting one victim self-transported to a hospital.
 Three of those shot were reported as in critical condition as of the morning of June 13, with the remainder not sustaining life-threatening injuries.
 The celebrations in downtown Denver had been described as "raucous", with fireworks detonating and men climbing streetlights near Coors Field and many fans cheering in McGregor Square.

 During the parade on June 15, a Denver police officer was struck in the lower leg by a fire truck which was transporting multiple Nuggets players, including Nikola Jokić and Jamal Murray.
 Jokić's wife, Natalija, was hit in the face with a beer can while riding on the fire truck during the parade.